 3. If requested in Step 1, the gNB sends Sensing Report to the SF.

+For Level D (object-level) sensing, the report consists of a list of objects, with each object characterized by at least include object identifier, object Position/Velocity, Timestamp, Accuracy/Confidence information.

 Editor's Note: The detailed content for sensing levels A, B, and C is FFS.